 Top tip: While Corniglia may not be built on the water, it does have a beach.
 Rather than going up the stairs to the town from the train station opt for the abandoned railway tunnel instead.
 Follow the tunnel then carefully descend down a steep rocky cliff to clothing-optional Guvano beach.

-Top tip: For your own postcard perfect picture of Vernassa, walk the first hill of the Seniero Azzurro trail between Vernazza to Monterosso.
+Top tip: For your own postcard-perfect picture of Vernazza, walk the first hill of the Seniero Azzurro trail between Vernazza to Monterosso.
 From here you can admire amazing views looking back on the town.